ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 all atlases that were used for optimization and evaluation.
 These regions are illustrated for the P4 and P14 stages in Figure \ref{fig:simplifiedannotations}.

 Prior to velocity field optimization, the data was rigidly transformed to a common space.
-Using the centroids for the common label set of each CCFDev atlas, the ANTsPy ``ants.fit_transform_to_paired_points(...)`` function was used to warp each atlas to the space of the P56 atlas and then downsampled to $50 \mu$m isotropic resolution.
-In order to determine the common point sets across stages, ``ants.registration(...)`` and its multi-metric capabilities were used.
+Using the centroids for the common label set of each CCFDev atlas, the ANTsPy ``ants.fit_transform_to_paired_points(...)`` function was used to warp each atlas to the space of the P56 atlas and then downsampled to $50
+\mu$m isotropic resolution.
+In order to determine the common point sets across stages, the multi-metric capabilities of ``ants.registration(...)`` were used.
-Instead of performing intensity-based registration directly on these multi-label images, each label was used to construct a separate fixed and moving image pair resulting in a multi-metric registration optimization scenario involving 24 image pairs (each label weighted equally) for optimizing correspondence between neighboring atlases.
+Instead of performing intensity-based pairwise registration directly on these multi-label images, each label was used to construct a separate fixed and moving image pair resulting in a multi-metric registration optimization scenario involving 24 binary image pairs (each label weighted equally) for optimizing correspondence between neighboring atlases using the mean squares metric and the SyN transform.

+To provide the common point sets across all seven developmental atlases, the label boundaries and whole regions were sampled in the P56 atlas (10\% for the former and 1\% for the latter) and then propagated to each atlas using the transformations derived from the pairwise registrations.
+Boundary points were weighted twice as those of regional points in the B-spline optimization.

 ### Optimization {-}

 \begin{figure}[!htb]
 \centering